bigspider/LedgerHQ.github.io/_posts/2021-03-18-ledger-live-bot.md

 # Ledger Live Bot

 Last year has been a great scaling period for the Ledger Live software.
-We went from 3 to 9 families of coin supported, shipped features like[Secure Swap](https://blog.ledger.com/secure-swap/), Staking _(Tezos delegation, Tron votes, Cosmos validation, Algorand staking and very recently, Polkadot)_ ...
+We went from 3 to 9 families of coins supported, shipped features like [Secure Swap](https://blog.ledger.com/secure-swap/), Staking _(Tezos delegation, Tron votes, Cosmos validation, Algorand staking and very recently, Polkadot)_ ...
-As the list of features and new coins are supported in Ledger Live, we quickly realized that our testing flow would not scale.
-Previously, our QA Team would need to test all the different features for each coin manually.
+As the list of features and new coins supported in Ledger Live grew, we quickly realized that our testing flow would not scale.
+Previously, our QA Team needed to test all the different features for each coin manually.
 With both increasing in number, the process was becoming longer and more tedious.
-That is when we decided to tackle this problem with a new approach: __automate end-to-end testing for each family of coin alongside its respective features__!
+That is when we decided to tackle this problem with a new approach: __automate end-to-end testing for each family of coins alongside its respective features__!

 Let's rewind a bit and see the context here.
 We are talking about end-to-end testing on different blockchains.
 Blockchains are _immutable_ by design.
 Once an operation has been broadcasted, there is no way to come back to a _previous_ state of the blockchain.
 This mean we would not be able to replay any test case or scenario.
-At some point, we thought about _testnet blockchains_ but it still might not yield the same result as a _mainnet_.
+At some point we thought about _testnet blockchains_, but it still might not yield the same result as a _mainnet_.

 So, with the context in mind and the expectations of real life conditions, that's when we decided to create the **Ledger Live Bot**.

-## What is Ledger Live Bot ?
+## What is Ledger Live Bot?

-The Ledger Live Bot is a _framework_ we build internally to allow the automation of transaction testing on all Ledger Live supported coins and feature, in a very end-to-end approach.
+The Ledger Live Bot is a _framework_ we build internally to allow the automation of transaction testing on all Ledger Live supported coins and features, in the most end-to-end approach possible.

 **The Ledger Live Bot test implicitly a lot of things with a very simple spec file.**